asappresearch/flambe/README.md

 ### Run a hyperparameter search

-Flambé provides a ``Search`` task to run distributed hyperparameter searches over tasks.
+Use the built-in ``Search`` to run distributed hyperparameter searches over other Flambé tasks.

-In the example below we combine the built-ins ``Script`` and ``Search`` tasks to run a search on a python script:
+For instance, you can run a hyperparameter search over any python script with a few lines:

 <table>
 <tr style="font-weight:bold;">